Genera (software)

 Genera is a commercial operating system and integrated development environment for Lisp machines created by Symbolics.
 It is essentially a fork of an earlier operating system originating on the Massachusetts Institute of Technology (MIT) AI Lab's Lisp machines which Symbolics had used in common with Lisp Machines, Inc. (LMI), and Texas Instruments (TI).
 Genera was also sold by Symbolics as Open Genera, which runs Genera on computers based on a Digital Equipment Corporation (DEC) Alpha processor using Tru64 UNIX.
 In 2021 a new version was released as Portable Genera which runs on Tru64 UNIX on Alpha, Linux on x86-64 and Arm64 Linux, and macOS on x86-64 and Arm64 (Apple Silicon M Series).
 It is released and licensed as proprietary software.

 Genera is an example of an object-oriented operating system based on the programming language Lisp.

 Genera supports incremental and interactive development of complex software using a mix of programming styles with extensive support for object-oriented programming.

 MIT's Lisp machine operating system

 The Lisp Machine operating system was written in Lisp Machine Lisp.
 It was a one-user workstation initially targeted at software developers for artificial intelligence (AI) projects.
 The system had a large bitmap screen, a mouse, a keyboard, a network interface, a disk drive, and slots for expansion.
-The operating system was supporting this hardware and it provided (among others):
+The operating system supported this hardware and it provided (among others):